-- Most countries adopt the ILO definition or a variant of it to compute labor statistics. - In the case of the United States for instance, to be employed, a worker must have been at a job with pay for at least 1 hour or worked at least 15 hours on a nonpaid job (such as the family farm). - To be unemployed, a worker must either be on a temporary layoff from a job or have no job but be actively looking for work in the four-week period prior to the reference week.
+Most countries adopt the ILO definition, with slight variations (also see Table 1 in the appendix).
+In the case of the United States for instance, to be employed, a worker must have been at a job with pay for at least 1 hour or worked at least 15 hours on a nonpaid job (such as the family farm).
+To be unemployed, a worker must either be on a temporary layoff from a job or have no job but be actively looking for work in the four-week period prior to the reference week.